KDevZilla/Sharpword/README.md

 You can look for a project article I post it on 2 places.
 The contents are the same.
-I post it on github because the gif image on codeproject might does not do animation.

 https://www.codeproject.com/Articles/5347429/Sharpword
 https://github.com/KDevZilla/ArticlesPublic/blob/main/Sharpword.md